This post is assuming that you already have a basic grasp of what algorithms are, and you are proficient in the Java programming language.

 An aside to future frustrated students

 Everyone struggled through the same infuriatingly simple bugs that you’re going to be encountering in the next few weeks.
-Embrace the battle, feel stupid, and push through to understand whatever you’re stuck on.
+Embrace the challenge, feel dumb, and push through to understand whatever you’re stuck on.